ejmahler/SplineLibrary/docs/SplineTypes.md

 ### Centripetal Catmull-Rom Spline
 The Centripetal CR Spline is a variation of the Catmull-Rom Spline formula.
 Instead of spacing each point exactly one T apart, the distance in T between any two points will be proportional to the square root of distance between the two points.
 Thus, points that are very far apart will be further apart in T than points that are close together.

-To use it, provide a value for the optional `alpha` parameter in the `CRSpline` constructor.
+To use it, provide a value for the optional `alpha` parameter in the `CubicHermiteSpline` constructor.
 A value of 0.5 will produce a centripetal Catmull-Rom Spline, while a value of 0.0 (default) will revert to the standard formula.
 Other values are allowed too - a value of 1.0 will result in a "chordal" variation, and the formula will work with any number, negative or positive.
 Values other than 0.0 or 0.5 should be very rare, however.

 It has been proven mathematically that the centripetal variation avoids certain types of self-intersections, cusps, and overshoots, producing a more aesthetically pleasing spline.